-But unlike a relationship, a situationship is full of uncertainty and confusion as to what exactly is going on.
-There is no real work put to make it work because situationship often fulfill a short-term need or convenience.
-Sometimes, they develop into a full fledged relationship, but most of the time, they remain uncertain until one person decides the situation no longer fulfills their need or isn’t convenient anymore.
+Because situationship are often to fill a short-term need or convenience, they’re full of uncertainty, especially if one person catches feelings or develops and attachment.
+Sometimes, situationships develop into a full fledged relationship, but most of the time, they remain undefined until one person decides the situationship no longer fulfills their need or isn’t convenient anymore.

 Here are 10 signs are very likely, definitely in a situationship.

 Example: You both have agreed that you like each other and spend lots of time together but you also have agreed to seeing other people (keep your options open).

 Example: You just moved to a new city and trying to meet new friends, you meet someone, the chemistry is good, one thing leads to another and feelings develop but neither of you thinks it’ll last (or wants it to last).